amckennafoster/figshare-api-workshop.github.io/docs/resources/batch-upload-from-source.md

 Here are the steps to format metadata harvested from the Dimensions database and create linked file records:

 1. Open a json file
-2. Pull out the relevant fields and give them the proper keys (account for partial dates, author formatting,and missing abstracts)
+2. Pull out the relevant fields and give them the proper keys (account for partial dates, author formatting, and missing abstracts)
-3. Interate through and upload the records
-4. Convert the json record to a string with double quotes
+3. Convert the json record to a string with double quotes
-5. Upload the record
+4. Upload the record
-6. Update the author list of the new record (removes the admin account as an author)
+5. Update the author list of the new record (removes the admin account as an author)
-7. Add the existing DOI as a linked file
+6. Add the existing DOI as a linked file

 This can upload to a specific group with specific custom metadata.
 You can change the api key to upload to different accounts or use impersonation.